 Lag Ba’Omer commemorates a negative event, a passive occurrence, if you will, that a plague abated and that death the longer stalked the halls of the students of Rabbi Akiva.
 In this respect, therefore, this semi-holiday is utterly unique in the calendar of the Jewish people.

 We are taught a significant lesson here.
 It is not only the achievement of victory and success that is to be celebrated amongst us.
 In the absence of defeat, it is the continuation of ordinary life and events, the regular stuff that fills most of our lives with seemingly inconsequential occurrences, that are also to be celebrated and appreciated.

 People take their health for granted until it is taken away, even in a small dose.
 The same thing is true for family, material possessions and even national existence and success.
 We should rejoice in the absence of problems, and not necessarily await miraculous and unexpected solutions to problems.
 This is an important lesson that should be preserved in Jewish life, not only during this period of the counting of the Omer, but also throughout the year, and, in fact, throughout the years of our lifespan as well.

 And this is also one of the great lessons of the abatement of the Corona pandemic here in Israel.
-On the surface it is a negative achievement – no more pandemic – but, in reality, it is a lesson for all of us to appreciate what we once called normal life and usual human existence.
+On the surface it is a negative achievement – no more pandemic – but it is a lesson for all of us to appreciate what we once called normal life and usual human existence.